-A family-style carnival, intended to offset a young Moore family's soaring medical bills, is scheduled Saturday.
+A family-style carnival, intended to offset a young Moore family's soaring medical bills, is scheduled Saturday in north Oklahoma City.

 The fundraiser Saturday includes a motorcycle show, silent auction, inflatables, children's activities and food.
 Wright is hoping to make at least $2,000 from the day.